 Backup your photos and video

 In many cases, it's your photos and videos that you care about the most.
 Again, there are a wealth of options to ensure these don't get lost.
-Using Google Photos gives you the option to backup to Google Drive, so when you sign-in on your new phone, all your photos are there.
-You have the option of full size, or reduced size backups.
+The easiest way, by far, is using Google Photos, which automatically backs up photos to the cloud when you install it and set it up on your phone.

 Better still, you can choose the folder you want backing up – if you don't want all those WhatsApp or Instagram photos, you don't have to sync that folder.